-Want to know more about financial planning career path?
-Read on..
+Want to know more about the financial advisor career path?

-Yes, you can work as an independent financial planner and earn well too.
+Yes, you can work as an independent financial advisor and earn well too.

 Financial Planning professionals are uniquely qualified and earn a living by helping individuals and investors pull all their finances together, solve financial problems, and make a plan to achieve their personal financial goals and strategies.

-Day to Day Tasks to be done by Personal Financial Planners:
+Day to Day Tasks to be done by Financial Advisors

-- Follow-up with clients on plans, monitor successes and inform about any modifications which is required in their investment portfolio.
+- Follow-up with clients on plans monitors successes and information about any modifications which are required in their investment portfolio.

 - Assist clients with estate management, tax returns, planning budgets, or other financial tasks.

-- Guide and advise clients through financial self-analysis, including goal setting and strategise to reach financial goals.
+- Guide and advise clients on financial self-analysis, including goal setting and strategies to reach financial goals.

-In short, the planner has to advise clients in creating personal budgets, control expenditures, and create wealth.
+In short, the advisor has to advise clients in creating personal budgets, control expenditures, and create wealth.

 Financial Advisor Personality Traits/ Skills

-If you want to be a successful financial planner, you should be articulate, persuasive and have sales ability to build a client base.
+If you want to become a financial advisor, you should be articulate, persuasive and have sales ability to build a client base.

-Finding clients who need these services and building a customer base is very crucial to succeed as a financial planner, because referrals from satisfied clients is an important source of building and expanding new business.
+Finding clients who need these services and building a customer base is very crucial to succeed in a career as a financial advisor because referrals from satisfied clients are an important source of building and expanding new business.

-More than half of all the financial planners work for finance and insurance companies, including securities and commodity brokers, banks, insurance carriers and financial investment firms.
+More than half of all the financial advisors work for finance and insurance companies, including securities and commodity brokers, banks, insurance carriers, and financial investment firms.